Jonah Lomu: Retirement

 Lomu retired from professional rugby in 2007, but still took part in some charity matches.
 He was going to play in the Help For Heroes charity match at Twickenham in 2008, but had to withdraw after injuring his ankle in training.
 Later that year Lomu played in a charity match at Aberavon RFC's Talbot Athletic grounds to raise money for a local children's charity.
 The match was covered by the BBC rugby show Scrum V.

 In September 2009, Lomu took part in an amateur bodybuilding contest, finishing second in two categories, including the men's open over-90 kg, and the mixed pairs.
 He joined French Fédérale 1 team Marseille Vitrolles in November, making his debut in a 64–13 victory over against Montmelian.
 Lomu started the match at centre then moved to number 8, the position he played as a youngster in New Zealand.

 Lomu also made an attempt to take part in a charity boxing event in New Zealand called "Fight for Life" 2011, for which he was the intended captain of the rugby union team.
 It was his intention to fight the main event against former league player Monty Betham.
-On 14 November Lomu pulled out of the competition as he had just recently been hospitalised for over a week due to his failing kidney.
+On 14 November Lomu pulled out of the competition as he had recently been hospitalised for over a week due to his failing kidney.